 You Can Oversee Their Account as They Learn

 PSECU offers two account options for children under age 18 that can help them manage their money.
-For both options, until they turn 18, young members qualify for our special 1.00% Annual Percentage Yield (APY) on savings account balances of up to $500.
-If their balance goes above $500, the remainder of the balance above $500 will earn dividends based on our Regular share rate.
+For both options, until they turn 18, young members qualify for our special 1.00% Annual Percentage Yield (APY) on Youth Savings Account balances of $.01 to $500.00.
+For balances of $500.01 and over, the Regular Savings Share APY will apply.

 Our general membership account is available to youth ages 13 and over.
 The child can receive a debit card in their own name, access our convenient digital banking tools, and keep the same account throughout youth and adulthood.
 If a parent/guardian would like account access, they can be added as a joint owner to help monitor activity.
 A joint owner isn’t required and does not need to be a PSECU member, but the teen must be eligible for membership.

 Our custodial account is available to youth under age 21, though the higher-yield savings rate expires once the child turns 18.
 For a custodial account, the custodian is the only one who can conduct transactions on the account, and the funds must be used for the benefit of the child.
 The youth member must meet PSECU membership requirements, but their adult custodian doesn’t need to.

 Whether as a custodian or a joint owner, a parent/guardian can have full access to the account.